AndersDeath/diary2/000-current.md

 # 02 December - Saturday - Berlin - 438 day of immigration

 Today I was near ex-berlin wall where one artist draw a brezhven kissed a leader of DDR.
 It is extremely famous picture.
 Also there is a picture of Academic Sakharov that participated in invention of extremely powerful Tzar bomb.
 In general this place is very interesting.
 After that we went to a gallery in Nounköln.
 What a shitty place I have to say.
 Additionally I saw in metro a Ukranian guy that tried to fight to a russian that was not ok for this person.
+What a bullshit.